 Currently, McGuire’s research focuses on music and martial arts, examining transmission processes, tradition/legacy, body-experience, community/identity, and heroic display.
 Between 2008 and 2016, he conducted participant observation and performance ethnography fieldwork on Chinese kung fu, the lion dance ritual, and percussion music at Toronto, Canada’s Hong Luck Kung Fu Club.
 Before beginning this research, McGuire earned a teacher’s rank in Sum Nung Wing Chun kung fu under Sifu Henry Lo.
 His latest research project, Shillelagh Studies, investigates the place of music in 19th-century Irish faction fighting, as well as its echoes down to the post-2000 revival of shillelagh martial arts.
 Through investigations of intertextual meanings, transnational identity construction, and resistance to oppression, McGuire contributes to wider discussions of embodiment and diaspora.

 As a composer and sound artist, McGuire has worked with dancers and choreographers like the Little Pear Garden Dance Company and Ballet Creole’s Patrick Parson.
-Under the DJ/producer pseudonym Ronin E-Ville, his eclectic electronic dance music (EDM) has been in the Top 20 of Canada’s campus/community radio charts for electronica and was also licensed to the Gemini Award-winning TV show Departures.
+Under the DJ/producer pseudonym Ronin E-Ville, his eclectic electronic dance music (EDM) has been in the Top 20 of Canada’s !Earshot radio charts for electronica and has also been licensed to the Gemini Award-winning TV show Departures.